 Annual fee: $85

-Quick review: The 87,5000 points sign-up bonus on this card makes it a great way to earn extra Marriott points.
+Quick review: The 87,5000 points welcome bonus on this card makes it a great way to earn extra Marriott points.
 Plus, the annual free night can easily make keeping the card worth it after the first year.